gdh1995/js-expression-eval/README.md

 with parentheses (except literal values, variables, and function calls), so it’s useful for debugging precidence errors.

-**toJSFunction({parameters: Array} [, {variables: object}])**

-Convert an Expression object into a callable JavaScript function.
-You need to provide an array of parameter names that should normally be expr.variables().
-Any unbound-variables will get their values from the global scope.

-toJSFunction works by simplifying the Expression (with {variables}, if provided), converting it to a string, and passing the string to the Function constructor (with some of its own code to bring built-in functions and constants into scope and return the result of the expression).

 ### Expression Syntax ###

 The parser accepts a pretty basic grammar.
 Operators have the normal precidence